AllenDowney/ThinkDataStructures/day01/README.md

 # `ArrayList`s

-In this homework assignment, you are going to given the class definition and some method definitions of `MyArrayList`
+In this homework assignment, you are going to write your own implementation of an ArrayList.
 ```java
 // MyArrayList.java
 public class MyArrayList {